fal-works/ripper/README.md

 By attaching `@:ripper.override` metadata to any field in a `Spirit` class,
 you can force it to be copied to `Body` class even if the `Body` already has another field with the same name.

+### Verify a class

+By adding `@:ripper.verified` metadata to a class that implements `Body` or `Spirit`,
+you can suppress INFO/DEBUG logs and some validations regardless of the compiler flag settings.

+### Preserve Spirit class

+At default, a class that implements `Spirit` is excluded from compilation as it is unlikely that it will be used alone.

+Add `@:ripper.preserve` metadata to the class to avoid this.

 ### Caution: Sharing import/using

 If any type is used with `import` (or `using`) in a `Spirit` class,